What is leadership? What are the qualities and characteristics of a great leader? Can anyone be a good leader? Let’s find out in this blog post!

 Download our free eBook “How to Boost Employee Engagement with Communication Tools” where we share tips and best practices for improving employee engagement in the workplace.

 Part of this is because great leaders don't all lead the same way or have the same experience.
-Some drive their teams really hard, and others emphasize work-life balance.
+Some push their teams really hard, and others emphasize work-life balance and employee experience.
 Some are much more hands-on, while others delegate profusely.

-Great leaders can be engineers or salespeople, anyone from business school alumnis to senior managers.
+Great leaders can be engineers or salespeople, anyone from business school alumni to senior managers.

 But none of those leaders just started managing people and teams out of intuition.
 It's an iterative process where you try something, make mistakes, and then adjust your style.
 As Vince Lombardi said, great leaders aren't born — they're made.